-My research interests are in the fields of micro development and econometrics, with a focus on Sub-Saharan Africa (Kenya, Rwanda and Sierra Leone for now).
+My research interests are in the fields of micro development and econometrics, with a focus on Sub-Saharan Africa (Kenya, Rwanda, Sierra Leone and Uganda).
 My main areas of interest are:

-- Mobile money or more generally financial access (including credit markets and insurance)
+- Mobile money (e.g. M-PESA) or more generally financial access (including credit markets and insurance)

 - More recently, political economy, including some work on slums and urbanization

 “Selection and Comparative Advantage in Technology Adoption”, Econometrica., 79 (1), pp. 159-209, January 2011.

 “Risk Sharing and Transaction Costs: Evidence from Kenya's Mobile Money Revolution”, with William Jack, January 2014, American Economic Review, 104 (1), pp. 183-223.

 “The Economics of Slums in the Developing World”, with Benjamin Marx and Thomas Stoker, Journal of Economic Perspectives, 27 (4), pp. 187-210, 2013.

 “Endogenous Emergence of Credit Markets: Contracting in Response to a New Technology in Ghana”, with Rahul Deb, January 2012, Journal of Development Economics, 101, pp. 268-283.

 “Transaction Networks: Evidence from Mobile Money in Kenya”, with William Jack and Adam Ray, January 2012, American Economic Review, Papers and Proceedings, 103 (3), pp. 356-361.

 “Documenting the Birth of a Financial Economy”, with William Jack and Thomas Stoker, Proceedings of the National Academy of Sciences, June 2012.